BBDRisk Dx® Test in Treating ATYPICAL AND NON-ATYPICAL Breast Growths

 The tumor biology based BBDRisk Dx® genomic test will assess multiple markers in the abnormal tissue and generates a ‘Cancer Risk Score’ in the range of 0-10 with higher scores corresponding to higher risk of subsequent cancer development.
 The test categorizes the patient as ‘Low Risk’, ‘Intermediate Risk’ or ‘High Risk’ (Figure) by comparing the risk score of a patient with the plurality of scores in Silbiotech’s data base.
 The test Results Report will also provide the ‘Cancer Free Rate or Cancer Rate’ among subjects who have a similar ‘Risk Score’ from the test validation study.
-(Click the Sample BBDRisk Dx® Test Report link to open and use the Brower’s File Save As to save it)
+(Click the Sample BBDRisk Dx® Test Result Reports link to open and use the Brower’s File Save As to save it)

 BBDRisk Dx® Guides in Informed Medical Management Decisions

 Informed medical management decisions can be guided by the ‘Cancer Risk Score’ and ‘Risk Level’ of a patient.
 BBDRisk Dx® provides molecular evidence to stratify and select those individuals at elevated risk, thereby personalizing treatment and minimizing unnecessary side effects to the low risk candidates.
-Thus the BBDRisk Dx® test (Figure below) provides a standardized modality to assess the risk of an individual with a hyperplastic biopsy demonstrating that she is at increased risk of developing breast cancer.
+Thus the BBDRisk Dx® test (Flow Diagrams below) provides a standardized modality to assess the risk of an individual with a hyperplastic biopsy demonstrating that she is at increased risk of developing breast cancer.
 By providing the personalized molecular risk information, patients can be informed of the benefit of prophylactic treatment and are more likely to comply with the treatment recommendation by their healthcare provider.